xdissent/dependable/README.md

 `container.get(name, overrides = {})` - returns a module by name, with all dependencies injected.
 If you specify overrides, the dependency will be given those overrides instead of those registerd.

-`container.resolve(cb)` - calls cb like a dependency function, injecting any dependencies found in the signature
+`container.resolve([overrides,] cb)` - calls cb like a dependency function, injecting any dependencies found in the signature

+    deps.resolve (User) ->
+      # do something with User